isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 Our P3 and P5 Anthonians took to the Native Garden to learn more about our local plants.
 Our little botanists got their hands dirty - observing, smelling and touching various parts of the plants.

 Through this hands-on learning approach, Anthonians were immersed in nature, experiencing first-hand the diversity of the natural eco-system.
 The first part of the experience included a teacher-guided tour of the garden.
-Anthonians were introduced to the plants and their parts.
+Anthonians were introduced to the plants and their parts.&nbsp;

 They saw that there were different types of plants and observed animals such as ants and caterpillars at work in the garden.
 They saw how these animals relied on plants for food (leaves and nectar) and shelter.
-Our Anthonians saw their textbook come alive through this eye-opening experience.
+Our Anthonians saw their textbook come alive through this eye-opening experience.&nbsp;

 In the second part of the lesson, Anthonians had to scan the QR code of each plant with their iPads in order to access information and complete the tasks assigned.
 The lesson was without doubt a memorable and enjoyable one for them.